 Document360 should be your go-to tool if you are looking for a comprehensive knowledge base solution.
 You will bring down the cost of customer services by allowing your users to leverage self-help using a knowledge base that offers quick responses to their queries.

 Moreover, it enables you to create a knowledge base that streamlines internal communication between different teams.
 As mentioned, it might be a costlier option given the alternatives you have with WordPress and other such solutions, but if you can use all its features, it is a bang for your buck.

-Use Document360 if you want to manage your knowledge base without relying too much on IT experts to get the basics done.
+Use Document360 to manage your knowledge base without relying too much on IT experts to get the basics done.
 This platform is simple and allows you to structure your support pages differently.
 It makes it simple to get an intuitive and appealing online knowledge base up and running with little fuss.